plumier/plumier/docs/Motivation.md

 ## Reduce Duplication
 There is a best practice spread among static type programmers: **Never use your domain model as DTO**.
 Literally its a good advice because in a common framework using domain model as DTO can lead to some security issue, but this will ends up in another issue: bloated code and duplication.

-Plumier provided an advanced authorization functionalities which enables you to restrict setting some property of request body by providing `@authorize` decorator on the domain model.
+Plumier provided an advanced authorization functionalities which enables you to restrict write some property of request body by providing `@authorize` decorator on the domain model.

 ```typescript
 import { authorize } from "plumier"